pairwise-tech/pairwise/README.md

 ## Production

-The Pairwise client application and landing page are deployed using [ZEIT Now](https://zeit.co/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which provides a full managed cloud platform automatic auto-scaling.
+The Pairwise landing page is deployed using [ZEIT Now](https://zeit.co/), the client workspace is deployed using [Netlify](https://www.netlify.com/) and the backend server is deployed using [Google Cloud Run](https://cloud.google.com/run), which provides a full managed cloud platform automatic auto-scaling.
 Updates are shipped continuously by commits to the `master` branch.
 You can simulate the production backend deployment locally by running the following commands:

 ```bash
 # Build the production server container